 - Know Your Health Care Providers – Try to know and remember the names of the people who serve you.
 We encourage continuity of care and will do our best to make this an easy task.

-- Respect Your Fellow Patients, UHS Staff and the Facility – Show respect for the rights and property of your fellow patients and UHS staff by according them the dignity and courtesy that you expect to receive.
+- Respect Your Fellow Patients, UHS Staff, and the Facility – Show respect for the rights and property of your fellow patients and UHS staff by according them the dignity and courtesy that you expect to receive.
 Be considerate of the facilities and equipment.
-This includes responsibility for adhering to COVID-related policies and procedures with staff and within the facility.
+This includes responsibility for adhering to infection control policies and procedures with staff and within the facility.

 - Pay Your Fees – Pay fees on the day of your service or make payment arrangements with the UHS Cashier’s Office to assure your financial obligations for your health care are fulfilled.

-- Maximize Healthy Habits – Take responsibility for your health by maximizing healthy habits such as exercising, eating a healthful diet and not smoking.
+- Maximize Healthy Habits – Take responsibility for your health by maximizing healthy habits such as exercising, eating a healthy diet and not smoking.